csullivan/shellmodel/README.md

 # shellmodel
-A simple nuclear shellmodel class written in python.
+A simple (bitwise) nuclear shellmodel class written in python.
 Outputs energy level diagrams in a way similar to NuShellX.

 Usage:
 ```